 Gorgeous white linen-clad restaurants hung off the side of the promenade with perfect vistas over the sea and a couple of rowing boats bobbing about in the little harbour.
 It was so peaceful and tranquil – the kind of place you can’t help but relax in.

 The town is full of Baroque churches, Venetian Palaces and it has a fascinating museum.
-It has got busier with the arrival of cruise ships and tour buses, but these tourists get dropped at one side of the town and only have 30minutes to walk through to the other side, which means quiet evenings should you wish to stay here.
+It has got busier with the arrival of cruise ships and tour buses, but these tourists get dropped at one side of the town and only have 30minutes to walk through to the other side before being picked up again, which means quiet evenings should you wish to stay here.

 Our Lady of the Rocks